fieztazica/rookie-front/README.md

 ## Usage

+> Make sure your database is up to date with Prisma schema by using `pnpm run --filter api prisma db push`.
+In case you want mock data, use `pnpm run --filter api prisma db seed`.

 1. Open your browser and navigate to `http://localhost:3000` to access the frontend.
 2. The admin page will be available at `http://localhost:7000/admin`.
 3. The backend API will be available at `http://localhost:7000/api/graphql`.